netdata/netdata/CONTRIBUTING.md

 #### Code of Conduct and CLA

 We expect all contributors to abide by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-For a pull request to be accepted, you will also need to accept the [netdata contributors license agreement](CONTRIBUTORS.md), as part of the PR process.
+For a pull request to be accepted, you will also need to accept the [Netdata contributors license agreement](CONTRIBUTORS.md), as part of the PR process.

 #### Performance and efficiency